 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Free Traffic Tips - Latest Comments in Social Media, Ego Boundaries and (a little) Revolver</title><link>http://freetraffictips.disqus.com/</link><description></description><language>en</language><lastBuildDate>Thu, 26 Jun 2008 17:01:41 -0000</lastBuildDate><item><title>Re: Social Media, Ego Boundaries and (a little) Revolver</title><link>http://www.freetraffictip.com/social-media-ego-boundries.php#comment-5016256</link><description>I only wish I had known this along time ago.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Free Traffic Tips - Latest Comments in Social Media, Ego Boundaries and (a little) Revolver</title><link>http://freetraffictips.disqus.com/</link><description>Get More Visitors.
+Keep Them Longer.
+Make More Sales.</description><atom:link href="https://freetraffictips.disqus.com/social_media_ego_boundaries_and_a_little_revolver/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Thu, 26 Jun 2008 17:01:41 -0000</lastBuildDate><item><title>Re: Social Media, Ego Boundaries and (a little) Revolver</title><link>http://www.freetraffictip.com/social-media-ego-boundries.php#comment-5016256</link><description>&lt;p&gt;I only wish I had known this along time ago.
 The fact is that we all start from the bottom and work our way up the ladder.
 I the real world that is.
 Cultivating relationships online is important.
-What is ego boundaries, and when do you know that you have crossed them?</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Matt Williams</dc:creator><pubDate>Thu, 26 Jun 2008 17:01:41 -0000</pubDate></item><item><title>Re: Social Media, Ego Boundaries and (a little) Revolver</title><link>http://www.freetraffictip.com/social-media-ego-boundries.php#comment-5016255</link><description>Great topic.
+What is ego boundaries, and when do you know that you have crossed them?&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Matt Williams</dc:creator><pubDate>Thu, 26 Jun 2008 17:01:41 -0000</pubDate></item><item><title>Re: Social Media, Ego Boundaries and (a little) Revolver</title><link>http://www.freetraffictip.com/social-media-ego-boundries.php#comment-5016255</link><description>&lt;p&gt;Great topic.
 I agree with most of your points.
-Its takes work to cultivate relationships online too!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">air conditioning</dc:creator><pubDate>Thu, 26 Jun 2008 10:23:30 -0000</pubDate></item></channel></rss>
+Its takes work to cultivate relationships online too!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">air conditioning</dc:creator><pubDate>Thu, 26 Jun 2008 10:23:30 -0000</pubDate></item></channel></rss>